navidh0/CS50P/README.md

-**my journey in CS50 Introduction to Python Language
+**my journey in CS50 Introduction to Python Language**

+Wait For more